vxraj17/Finance-Manager/User_Manual.md

-#3️⃣ User Registration & Login
+# 3️⃣ User Registration & Login
-<br>-On startup, choose Register to create a new account.
+-On startup, choose Register to create a new account.
-<br>-Provide a username and password (stored securely with hashing).
+-Provide a username and password (stored securely with hashing).
-<br>-Next time, choose Login with the same credentials.
+-Next time, choose Login with the same credentials.

-<br>📷 Example:
+📷 Example:
 ✅ Registration successful!

-#4️⃣ Transactions
+# 4️⃣ Transactions
 <br>-Add income or expenses.
 <br>-Provide category (Food, Travel, etc.), amount, and description.
 <br>-Edit or delete transactions if required.